whotwagner/domain_name_format_validator/README.md

 Ever needed to validate the format of a domain name?
 This gem will validate any domain name represented in ASCII.

-The scope of this gem is deliberately focused on validating domain names.
+The scope of this gem is deliberately focused on validating the format of domain names.
 It simply answers the question: "Is this a real domain name?"
 Using this command, you can make a realistic assessment about whether you want to store a domain name or URL in your database.
 This gem will tell you 1) that a domain is or